 Fibers such as collagen are responsible for reparating scars and marks.
 Aloe oil can increase its production and therefore contribute to the healing process.
 (4)

 Aloe oil is an antiseptic agent that helps reduce pain, swelling, and itching, which makes it ideal for aiding mosquito bites.

 for hair growth

-There are plenty of people claiming that aloe vera oil causes their hair to grow faster however more clinical evidence is needed to prove this claim.
+There are plenty of people claiming that Aloe vera oil can help hair to grow faster however, more clinical evidence is needed to prove this claim.